Testing Many Restrictions Under Heteroskedasticity: Introduction

-In homoskedastic regression models, \cite{anatolyev2012inference} and \cite{calhoun2011many} propose various corrections to classical tests that restore asymptotic validity in the presence of many restrictions.
-In heteroskedastic regression models with one tested restriction and many regressors, \cite{cattaneo2017inference} show that the use of conventional Eicker-White standard errors and their ``almost-unbiased'' variations \citep[see][]{mackinnon2012hetero} does not yield asymptotic validity.
+In homoskedastic regression models, Anatolyev (2012) and Calhoun (2011) propose various corrections to classical tests that restore asymptotic validity in the presence of many restrictions.
+In heteroskedastic regressions with one tested restriction and many regressors, Cattaneo et al. (2018b) show that the use of conventional Eicker-White standard errors and their “almost-unbiased” variations does not yield asymptotic validity.
 This failure may be viewed as a manifestation of the incidental parameters problem.
-To overcome this problem, \cite{cattaneo2017inference} and subsequently \cite{anatolyev2018almostunbiased} propose new versions of the Eicker-White standard errors, which restore size control in large samples.
-However, these proposals rely on the inversion of $n$-by-$n$ matrices ($n$ denotes sample size) that may fail to be invertible in examples of practical interest \citep{horn1975estimating,verdier2016estimation}. \cite{rao1970heterovar}'s unbiased estimator for individual error variances is closely related to \cite{cattaneo2017inference}'s proposal and suffers from the same existence issue.
+To overcome this problem, Cattaneo et al. (2018b) and subsequently Anatolyev (2018) propose new versions of the Eicker-White standard errors, which restore size control in large samples.
+However, these proposals rely on the inversion of n-by-n matrices (n denotes sample size) that may fail to be invertible in examples of practical interest.
+Rao (1970)’s unbiased estimator for individual error variances is closely related to Cattaneo et al. (2018b)’s proposal and suffers from the same existence issue.